Seventy-two hours well spent in Stockholm, Sweden

 The Royal Canal Tour departs from Strömkajen and continues the journey through the Djurgården canal.
 Seeing the city on the water might be the best way since over 30% of the city area is made up of waterways.
 For 50 minutes, the tour boat leaves the city behind passing historic buildings and the Old Town, and sails through the canal.
 The journey home will give you a new perspective on Stockholm’s skyline.

 Stockholm is conveniently connected by Tunnelbana, the Swedish metro.
 It’s known to be the world’s longest art exhibit.
 More than 90 of the 100 subway stations in Stockholm have been decorated with sculptures, mosaics, paintings, installations, engravings, and reliefs by over 150 artists.
 All the art installations are special, but these stations are worth the extra trip.
 Please see the list on Visit Stockholm’s website.

 Swedish Meatballs and Fika

 Even though IKEA is bringing the joy of Swedish meatballs around the world, it tastes a bit better in Sweden.
-Swedish meatballs are traditionally made with ground beef or a mix of ground beef, pork and sometimes veal.
+Swedish meatballs are traditionally made with ground beef or a mix of ground beef, pork, and sometimes veal.
 They are served with gravy, boiled potatoes, lingonberry jam, and sometimes fresh pickled cucumber.

 For foodie travelers, fika is another word you should know in Sweden.
 The Swedish word ‘fika’ means taking a coffee break, but it is actually more than that.
 Asking someone for fika is a way of meeting casually, and that often involves coffee and pastry.
 There is no shortage of bakeries and coffee shops in Stockholm.
 From the traditional cinnamon bun to cardamom buns to saffron bread, the list of Swedish baked goods goes long.
-Make sure to enjoy a fika like locals!
+Make sure to enjoy a fika like the locals!